 I baked Walnut Toffee Bars yesterday, and while walnuts were the featured ingredient, I think they might have been upstaged by the buttery crust.

 The flavor came courtesy of this Amish butter I found at Treasure Island.
 At $5.50 a pound, it’s a little more expensive than Land o’Lakes, but compared to similar European style butters, it's a bargain.

 But use whatever butter you like because you really can't go wrong with this recipe.
 This version was adapted from Diamond Walnuts, but these types of bars are classic and a lot of fun because you can vary the nuts and chocolate

 Choosing a chocolate for the topping is probably the most fun thing about Toffee Bars.
 You can go with any type of dark chocolate you prefer, or try a flavored one.
-This might be good topped with chopped hazelnut flavored chocolate or milk chocolate.
+This might be good topped with chopped hazelnut flavored chocolate, for instance.
 Also, the recipe halves well, so if you want to make a half batch just halve all the ingredients and bake in an 8 inch square pan.